JamesClonk/k8s-infrastructure/README.md

 #### Why not using operators?

-Well, this is meant to for a single-user Kubernetes cluster, whether with only a single or multiple nodes, self-deployed or managed.
+Well, this is meant to be used for a *single-user* Kubernetes cluster, whether with only a one or multiple nodes, self-deployed or managed.
 While operators are certainly cool pieces of software they don't really make much sense for a single-user scenario, hence I saw no reason to use the prometheus, grafana and postgres operators for those parts of this Kubernetes-infrastructure-as-code project.

 #### Why using simple basic-auth for all ingresses?